There are 2 different forms of this argument:

 The C spec documents are copyrighted by ISO.
 Yes, the practical importance is very low because there's lots of third-party documentation about C and the implementations are free, but it is simply offensive.

-What inspired me to mention this was the Hyperbola devs arguing that Rust has "freedom flaws" (in summary, it's trademarked in a way that prohibits forking it without rebranding it):
+What inspired me to mention this was the Hyperbola devs making a similar complaint about Rust (basically, Rust is trademarked in a way that prohibits forking it without rebranding it):

 And they're spot on, that's offensive too and a good reason to not use Rust.
 But also like the C issue, its practical importance is very low (how likely is it that anyone would *seriously* fork Rust?), so I point this out because I think that if you (like me) consider it a good reason to not use Rust, you should also consider it a good reason to not use C.